josegcpa/josegpca.github.io/_pages/about.md

 # Research

-I am currently [a PhD student doing science](https://scholar.google.com/citations?user=4u2Ht8AAAAAJ&hl=en) in [Moritz Gerstung's Computational Cancer Biology group](https://www.ebi.ac.uk/research/gerstung) at the [European Bioinformatics Group](https://www.ebi.ac.uk).
-My project focuses on understanding how blood images can be associated with clinical and genetic traits using (among other things) deep learning.
+PhD student under [Moritz Gerstung's Computational Cancer Biology group](https://www.ebi.ac.uk/research/gerstung) and George Vassiliou, using data science to better understand haematological cancers.
+Currently using machine learning and deep learning to look at images of your blood.
+Currently invested in weird hobbies ranging from musical production to owning colourful socks.

 Previously and during my MsC. thesis, I worked in [Irina Moreira's Data-Driven Molecular Design group](http://www.moreiralab.com), focusing on applying machine-learning techniques to predict and understand protein-protein interactions at a structural level.